MrChristophRivera/Growth/README.md

 Growth
 ======

-Python scripts for analyzing Growth Curves from a Tecan
+Python scripts for analyzing Bacterial Growth Curves from a Tecan Plate Reader